 Multiple cities recorded populations of over 100,000 (New York, Baltimore, and New Orleans)

 Historical events surrounding the 1840 US Census

 March 4, 1841 - William Henry Harrison (“Old Tippacanoe”) dies.
 After he wins the 1840 election by defeating incumbent Martin Van Buren.
 Harrison is inaugurated in a lengthy outdoor ceremony on March 4, 1841 contracts pneumonia

 1842 - Colonel John C. Fremont leads an expedition to explore the Rocky Mountains.

 1845 - Ireland’s "Potato Famine" forces large numbers of Irish immigrants to come the United States.

 1845 - Frederick Douglass publishes Narrative of the Life of Frederick Douglass, an American Slave.

 January 23, 1849 - Elizabeth Blackwell becomes the first woman to be awarded a medical degree.

 1840 Census Map

 The 1840 Census recorded information from 26 states and 4 territories.
-The new states of Arkansas Arkansas and Michigan were included, as well as the Iowa Territory, Wisconsin Territory, Oregon Territory and Florida Territory.
+The new states of Arkansas and Michigan were included, as well as the Iowa Territory, Wisconsin Territory, Oregon Territory and Florida Territory.